django-cms/django-cms/docs/getting_started/configuration.rst

 Configuration
 #############

-The django CMS has a lot of settings you can use to customize your installation so that it is exactly as you'd like it to be.
+django CMS has a number of settings to configure its behaviour.
+These should be available in your ``settings.py`` file.

 *****************
 Required Settings